-- Supporting the formulation of national policies promoting and attracting foreign investment; - Supporting the formulation of national policies promoting private sector development, including SMEs and privatization issues; - Supporting the formulation of national policies promoting entrepreneurship development ensuring participation of women; - Promoting public sector/private sector dialogue; - (iv) Services infrastructure for development and trade efficiency: - Supporting formulation of national policies promoting services infrastructure for development and trade efficiency; - Improving trade-supporting services facilitating trade and exports; - Human resource development; - Follow-up on the results of UNISTE and providing technical assistance such as establishing trade points, particularly in LDCs. - 98.
-The setting-up of a special Trust Fund for LDCs should be examined. - 99.
+- Supporting the formulation of national policies promoting entrepreneurship development ensuring participation of women; - Promoting public sector/private sector dialogue. - (iv) Services infrastructure for development and trade efficiency: - Supporting formulation of national policies promoting services infrastructure for development and trade efficiency; - Improving trade-supporting services facilitating trade and exports; - Human resource development; - Follow-up on the results of UNISTE and providing technical assistance such as establishing trade points, particularly in LDCs. - 98.
+The setting up of a special Trust Fund for LDCs should be examined. - 99.
 UNCTAD should intensify its cooperation and coordination with WTO, ITC, relevant institutions of the United Nations system, other organizations and donor agencies, as well as with regional and subregional groupings, through formal arrangements and within existing mechanisms, as appropriate.
 This cooperation and coordination should aim to fully utilize existing capacities, create more synergies and avoid duplication in order to optimize the impact of technical cooperation.
 It should also lead to a systematic exchange of information and best practices.
 Where appropriate, cooperation with the private sector, NGOs and the academic world should be sought.

-III.
+IV.
 THE FUTURE WORK OF UNCTAD: INSTITUTIONAL IMPLICATIONS